EITP/IT-LAB/Drone Coding/README.md

 This toolkit contains sample programs based on Swift Playgrounds, TELLO SDK and Python2.7, including Plan Your Own flight, and other coming projects.

 ### Establish Connection
-Before design your own flight path and control aircraft to execute a series of actions, you have to establish connection via WiFi between aircraft and devices.
+Before design your own flight path and control aircraft to execute a series of actions, you have to establish connection via WiFi between the aircraft and devices.

 ### TELLO EDU Specification
 **Aircraft**